Pedelec: Austria

-Under Austrian law is no difference between any types of electric bicycles like such as exclusively powered by electricity without having pedals (see below, lit. d) or as hybrid powered (see below, lit. b), equal if it is power-assisted only when pedalling (pedelec but not: S-Pedelec) or without need of pedalling (commonly in Austria known as e-bike).
+In Austrian law, there is no difference between any types of electric bicycles like such as exclusively powered by electricity without having pedals (see below, lit. d) or as hybrid powered (see below, lit. b), equal if it is power-assisted only when pedalling (pedelec but not: S-Pedelec) or without need of pedalling (commonly in Austria known as e-bike).

 To be such electric vehicles not classified as motor vehicle but as Fahrrad (= bicycle) according to § 2 paragraph 1 number 22 lit. b and d Road Traffic Act 1960 (StVO 1960) in conjunction with § 1 paragraph 2a Motor Vehicle Law 1967 (KFG 1967) two types of electric bikes can be distinguished:

 The above named § 1 paragraph 2a KFG 1967 defines as follows:

 As for normal (only muscle powered) bikes, also for electric bikes, the provisions of bicycle Regulation, for the control of these are the same as those for muscle StVO-powered bicycles, etc. Mandatory use of the bike path lane with bicycles.
 For their (commercial) In placing on the market subject to the product liability provisions.

 If the above criteria are exceeded, the electric bicycle (equal if a so-called S-Pedelec or any other e-bike) it is a motor vehicle under the rules of the KFG 1967 and not a "Fahrrad" under the StVO 1960 and is only allowed to drive as a moped with the corresponding consequences.
 It must be a liability insurance be completed, it is the helmet and a driver's license of the corresponding class L1-eB (Vehicle classification "Two-wheel moped" in the Regulation (EU) No 168/2013) must be present.
 It must also be equipped like a moped with a maximum design vehicle speed less or equal 45 km/h.
 For these, the buyer should make sure to receive a COC (certificate of conformity) from the dealer in addition to the purchase contract.
 Only with these documents, the fast e-bike can be registered.

 Other of above described electric bicycles are not typable in Austria.

+Switzerland

+The Swiss rules conform partially to the European rules, with some differences.
+From July 1, 2025 the following apply:

+"Light-Motorbicycles".
+Including tricycles.
+In difference to the EU rules, they are not required to be pedelecs: